We explain how taxis can charge, how to read the meter on metered rides, your rights as a passenger and what you can expect from the driver.

 Extras may be charged for phone bookings, heavy luggage, or airport fees.
 If extras are added to your fare and you don't know why, ask the driver to explain them.

-All cab drivers must clearly display their photo ID in the cab.
+All cab drivers must have a passenger (“P”) endorsement ID card.
 Ask for it if you don't see it.

 You can expect your driver to act in an orderly and civil manner, drive safely at all times and to provide a clean, safe vehicle for your journey.
 A taxi is a workplace - smoking is not permitted by either you or the driver.